savergiggio/DIY-3D-Printed-Rotating-Display-Table/README.md

 4. **Enter the Code**: Download the code and open into a new sketch:
 5. **Upload the Code**: Verify and upload the code to the Arduino Nano.

+### CODE Explanation:
+- **Pin Definitions**: `IN1` to `IN4` are defined as the control pins connected to the stepper motor driver.
+- **Step Sequence**: `stepSequence` is a 2D array defining the sequence of steps to rotate the stepper motor.
+Each sub-array represents one step with four control signals.
+- **Direction and Speed Variables**: `direction` determines the rotation direction, and `speed` controls the speed of the motor.
+- **Setup Function**: Sets the control pins as outputs.
+- **Loop Function**: Runs continuously, controlling the motor rotation based on the direction.
+It iterates through the `stepSequence` array either forwards or backwards.
+- **setStep Function**: Sets the motor control pins to the specified values for each step.

+This commented code should help you understand how each part functions and how it controls the stepper motor for your rotating display table.

 ## Step 3: Assembling the Display Table

 Finally, assemble the components to complete your rotating display table.